joshua-8/NoU3_servo_test/README.md

 enter angles between 0 and 100 degrees

+### setup

 make sure your serial monitor is set to add newlines to each sent message, and is 115200 baud

+make sure you have installed the Alfredo NoU3 library https://github.com/AlfredoSystems/Alfredo-NoU3/tree/main and selected the Alfredo NoU3 board in Arduino